tenfoldpaper/multipanda_ros2/README.md

 ## Working (not thoroughly tested) features
 * Single arm:
     * FrankaState broadcaster
-    * All joint-level control interfaces (torque, position, velocity); see their respective example controllers.
+    * All control interfaces (torque, position, velocity, Cartesian).
-    * Cartesian velocity control interface and an example controller
+    * Example controllers for all interfaces
     * Controllers are swappable using rqt_controller_manager
     * Runtime franka::ControlException error recovery via `~/service_server/error_recovery`
     * Runtime internal parameter setter services much like what is offered in the updated `franka_ros2`